Waziup/WaziCloud/gateway/IoTBridge/low_level_lora_gw/README.md

 Fisrt install a Raspberry with Raspbian, Jessie is recommended.

-then
+then (you need to have Internet access on your Raspberry):

 	> sudo apt-get update
 	> sudo apt-get upgrade

-Jessie has been tested on RPI2 and RPI3 and works great.
+Jessie has been tested on RPI1, RPI2 and RPI3, and works great.

 Wheezy has been tested on RPI1 and RPI2 and works great.
 Wheezy on RPI3 is not recommended because built-in WiFi and Bluetooth will not work properly.